-Kids today are not really hungry for food, they're hungry for connection.
+Todays kids are not really hungry for food, they're hungry for connection.
 But who can deny that food makes the mood.
 I try to include a sweet message with each food item.
 See free printable for inspiration.

 Something to do:

 Pom poms are a great colorful packaging filler.
 They also double as a fun craft to do during their downtime.
 A simple wooden frame some glue and pom poms make the cutest frame.
-Include a photo of the family and kids will love having a framed photo for the moments they feel homesick or to show off to their friends.
+Include a photo of the family and kids will love having a framed photo for the moments they feel homesick or want to show off their family to their friends.